Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Related Works

 \subsection{Two-stage Method}

-Recently, two-stage methods have been proposed and experimentally shown their effectiveness.
-For example, Cao et al.~\citep{Kaidi2019ldam} proposed LDAM-DRW, learning features in the first stage and adopting a deferred re-weighting (DRW) strategy to fine-tune the classifier in the second stage.
-It significantly improves the long-tailed prediction accuracy, but the theoretical explanation of DRW is unclear.
-After that, Kang~et al.~\citep{decouple20} precisely pointed out that the learning process of representation and classifier can be decoupled into two separate stages.
+Recently, two-stage methods have been proposed and empirically demonstrated their efficacy.
+For example, Cao et al.~\cite{Kaidi2019ldam} proposed LDAM-DRW, wherein features are learned in the initial stage, and a deferred re-weighting (DRW) strategy is employed to refine the classifier in the subsequent stage.
+While it markedly enhances long-tailed prediction accuracy, the theoretical underpinnings of the deferred DRW strategy remain unclear.
+Following this, Kang~et al.~\cite{decouple20} precisely identified out that the learning process of representation and classifier can be decoupled into two separate stages.
 The first stage performs representation learning on the original long-tail data.
-The second stage fixes the parameters of the backbone network and re-trains the classifier with class-balanced sampling data.
-A number of works \citep{wang2020devil, Wang2020Frustratingly, DisAli21, mislas21} have further refined this strategy.
-For example, Zhang et al.~\citep{DisAli21} proposed an adaptive calibration function to calibrate the predicted logits of different classes into a balanced class prior to the second stage.
-Zhong et al.~\citep{mislas21} proposed class-based soft label to cope with different degrees of overconfidence in the predicted logit of each class, which can improve the classifier learning in the second stage.
-Another alternative is proposed by Zhou et al.~\citep{bbn20}, which splits the network structure into two branches.
-One of the branches focuses on learning the representation of head and the other is for tail classes.
-This structure incorporates feature mixup~\citep{verma2019manifold} into a cumulative learning strategy and achieves state-of-the-art results.
-Thereafter, Wang et al.~\citep{contrastive21} introduced contrastive learning into this bilateral-branch structure, further enhancing the long-tailed classification performance.
+The second stage fixes the parameters of the backbone network and re-trains the classifier using class-balanced sampling data.
+Several studies \cite{wang2020devil, DisAli21, mislas21} have further refined this strategy.
+For example, Zhang et al.~\cite{DisAli21} proposed an adaptive calibration function to calibrate the predicted logits of different classes, aligning them with a balanced class prior to preparation for the second stage.
+Zhong et al.~\cite{mislas21} proposed class-based soft labels to address varying degrees of overconfidence in the predicted logit of each class, which can improve the classifier learning in the second stage.
+Another alternative approach is proposed by Zhou et al.~\cite{bbn20}, wherein the network structure is bifurcated into two branches.
+One branch focuses on learning the representation of head classes, while the other is tailored for tail classes.
+This structure incorporates feature mixup~\cite{verma2019manifold} into a cumulative learning strategy, yielding state-of-the-art results.
+Subsequently, Wang et al.~\cite{contrastive21} introduced contrastive learning into this bilateral-branch structure, further enhancing the performance of long-tailed classification.